agx/stevia/doc/phosh-osk-stevia.rst

   - ``force-completion``: Force text completion to ignoring the `completion-mode` GSetting.
 - ``POS_TEST_LAYOUT``: Load the given layout instead of the ones configured via GSetting.
 - ``POS_TEST_COMPLETER``: Use the given completer instead of the configured ones.
-  The available values depend on how phosh-osk-stub was built (see above).
+  The available values depend on how phosh-osk-stevia was built (see above).
 - ``G_MESSAGES_DEBUG``, ``G_DEBUG`` and other environment variables supported
   by glib. https://docs.gtk.org/glib/running.html
 - ``GTK_DEBUG`` and other environment variables supported by GTK, see